Color Mixing: The Color Lab for Little Scientists

 Frequently asked questions about color mixing

-Which colors can you make in the game?
+Which colors can you make in the color mixing game?

-You can make seven colors by combining red, yellow, blue, white and black: orange, green, violet, pink, light blue, gray and brown.
+The color mixing game lets you create seven colors by combining red, yellow, blue, white and black: orange, green, purple, pink, light blue, gray and brown.

-It's designed for children ages 3 to 8.
-The youngest enjoy the Learn mode watching the mixes, and older kids solve the challenge of making a color in Play mode.
+The color mixing game is designed for children ages 3 to 8.
+Little ones enjoy Learn mode and watch the mixes happen, while older kids take on the challenge of making a target color in Play mode.

-The game uses the real paint mixing model (RYB): red, yellow and blue as primaries.
-You drag each tube into the flask and the color combines just like real paint.
+The color mixing game uses the real-paint mixing model (RYB), with red, yellow and blue as the primaries.
+You drag each tube into the flask and the color blends just like real paint would.